0xAX/asm/content/asm_5.md

 %define macro_name(parameter) value
 ```

-This is very similar to a usual C-like macro that we may define using the `#define` directive.
+This is very similar to a usual C-like macro that we can define using the `#define` directive.
 For example, using this directive, we can create the following single-line macros:

 ```assembly
 ;; Define a symbolic name for the location of argv (CLI arguments) on the stack